 Define Mist, Fog, Smog, Haze, and Vog:

 Fog: you can see in winter like the Low lying cloud.
 Water droplets and ice crystals suspended in the air.
 The difference between smog and fog is explain in the first paragraph.

 Haze: Also caused by air pollution by fine, widely dispersed, solid or liquid particles, or both, giving the air an opalescent appearance that subdues colors and obscures the clarity in the surroundings.

 Vog: Air pollution caused by volcanic activity.
-Mixture of Volcanic ash, smoke and fog in the atmosphere.
+The mixture of Volcanic ash, smoke, and fog in the atmosphere.